tanerizawa/persona/FINAL_IMPLEMENTATION_COMPLETE.md

 ## 🎉 CONCLUSION

-The **Persona AI Assistant** is now **PRODUCTION READY** with all major features implemented, tested, and validated.
+The **Persona Assistant** is now **PRODUCTION READY** with all major features implemented, tested, and validated.
 The application provides a comprehensive AI-powered personal assistant experience with strong emphasis on mental health, security, and user privacy.

 ### Key Achievements:
 - ✅ **Backend**: Complete API with authentication, AI proxy, and database